 Amy’s Functional Medicine Journey

-I, too, have been a patient.
-I, too, have experienced the hopelessness of waking up every day with health problems that no one could “figure out”.
-During my Family Medicine residency I was diagnosed with “possible MS”.
-I had spent the last several years seeing various specialists for the evaluation and treatment of many chronic problems—horrible (I mean HORRIBLE) constipation, IBS, reflux, depression, neuropathy, spastic bladder, restless leg syndrome, vertigo, and rashes.
+So, I went to work in the ER.
+And while I enjoyed my time there, I felt a strong desire to empower patients to lead healthy lifestyles and avoid the chronic diseases that were behind so many of their ER visits.
+During my Family Medicine residency, I was diagnosed with “possible MS.” I had spent the last several years seeing multiple specialists for the evaluation and treatment of many chronic problems—horrible (I mean HORRIBLE) constipation, IBS, reflux, depression, neuropathy, spastic bladder, restless leg syndrome, vertigo, and rashes.
 No one could give me a reason as to why I was experiencing these things.

 Was this for real?
 Was this going to last?
 Was it really that simple?

 I will be forever grateful for that chance meeting with Dr. Bischoff.
 Since that meeting, I have had the privilege of helping hundreds of patients improve the quality of their lives by uncovering and addressing the root cause(s) of their chronic problems.
 These patients, and their doctor (ME), are living happier and healthier lives because of a Functional Medicine approach.

 - Functional Medicine Certified Practitioner (IFMCP) – Institute for Functional Medicine

 - Medical Doctor (MD) – University of Arkansas College of Medicine

 - Family Medicine Board Certified – University of Arkansas NW Area Health Education Center, Family Medicine residency